-The main sitting room leads through into a more informal but beautiful reception room that has been set up as a TV/family living room with smart TV, huge bean bags and comfy sofas.
+The main sitting room leads through into a more informal but beautiful reception room that has been set up as a TV/family living room with smart TV, huge bean bags and comfy sofas (please note the fire in this room is non-functioning).
 This large room was likely to have been created in the 17th century and retains amazing intricate plasterwork.

 In addition, there is a third slightly smaller more formal adult sitting room located off the main hallway that has stunning original ceiling plasterwork, oak floors and shutters to the windows.

 The dining room has two large pine tables set out end to end making one that will comfortably seat 16; alternatively, the two tables can be separated to enable separate adult and children’s tables to be created.
 The dining room features original limed beams to the ceiling and huge slate tiles on the floor.
 On warm evenings or sunny days open the doors out into the inner courtyard- a perfect little suntrap, where there are tables and chairs to enable alfresco dining.